It’s advisable first to examine the door if you’re looking for inexpensive ways on how to open a jammed door.

 - If you have an older lock, you might find that the bolt or internals have rusted into position or otherwise been gummed up.

 - The key may be worn or damaged, so it will not work in the cylinder.
-Just check to see if a different key will work or if the thumb turn actuates the bolt.
+Just check to see if a different key will work or if the thumb turn activates the bolt.

-- The lock cylinder may be broken so that you cannot use your key or anything else to move your door lock into the locked position.
+- The lock cylinder may be broken so you cannot use your key or anything else to move your door lock into the locked position.

 - The door could be misaligned such that while the door is ajar when closed, the door cannot lock.